MarcNo/genealogy-docker-hack/README.md

   Then: import your GEDCOM file (db goes to genealogy/)

   Then: run the dump_html_sd.ll report (output goes to html/genealogy/ and copy to public-html)

+* This docker image includes the genealogy of the US Presidents (circa 2000) downloaded from http://webtreeprint.com/tp_famous_gedcoms.php (pres.ged)

 ------------------------------------------------------------------------
 Marc Nozell (marc@nozell.com)